 - If the provider attempts to collect payment from you, please use this link to find a letter explaining our benefit.

 - If you have already paid a copay, contact your medical carrier for assistance in receiving a refund.

 COVID-19 AT-HOME TEST REIMBURSEMENT

-- 8 individual at-home over-the-counter COVID tests per person enrolled in the plan per month.
-For example, a family of four can get 32 tests per month for free.
+- 8 individual at-home over-the-counter COVID tests per person enrolled in the plan every 30 days.
+For example, a family of four can get 32 tests every 30 days for free.

 - Plans may count each test separately, even if there are multiple tests in one package.

-- No doctor’s visit or prescription is necessary for the 8 free at-home tests per month.
+- No doctor’s visit or prescription is necessary for the 8 free at-home tests every 30 days.

-- If your job requires you to test multiple times per week, you can only be reimbursed for 8 tests per month.
+- If your job requires you to test multiple times per week, you can only be reimbursed for 8 tests every 30 days.

 - If you have a prescription from your healthcare provider, there is no limit on the number of free at-home tests.

-- You will be reimbursed $12 per test, or the cost of the test, if less than $12.
+- You will be reimbursed $12 per test.
+If the test is less than $12, reimbursement will be the cost of the test.